konflux-ci/architecture/ADR/0008-integration-service-api-contracts.md

 The maximum size of a [Task's Results](https://tekton.dev/vault/pipelines-v0.17.3/tasks/#emitting-results) is limited by the container [termination message](https://kubernetes.io/docs/tasks/debug/debug-application/determine-reason-pod-failure/#customizing-the-termination-message) feature of Kubernetes.

-App Studio builds are structured as [a shared Persistent Volume per App Studio Workspace](https://docs.google.com/document/d/1IPlihVjkJ4Kb9tdhsk7iz3bn5rkT_SvJCNQhyXzK3aI/edit#bookmark=id.gefgys3vno2).
+App Studio builds are structured as [a shared Persistent Volume per StoneSoup Workspace](https://docs.google.com/document/d/1IPlihVjkJ4Kb9tdhsk7iz3bn5rkT_SvJCNQhyXzK3aI/edit#bookmark=id.gefgys3vno2).
 This allows teams to share builds, implement caching and other shared volumes.
 A single persistent volume is mapped to each default build pipeline.
 Builds are passed a directory specific to their builds.

 #### Tekton Result Format